-I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
+I grant an Order of Possession to the landlords effective two days after service of this Order on the tenant.
 Should the tenant fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.

-Pursuant to sections 67 and 72 of the Act, I grant the landlord a Monetary Order in the amount of \$1,300.00 for rent owed for September 2020 and October 2020 and for the recovery of the filing fee for this application.
-The landlord is provided with this Order in the above terms and the tenant must be served with this Order as soon as possible.
+Pursuant to section 67 of the Act, I grant the landlords a Monetary Order in the amount of \$1,600.00 for rent owed for September 2020 and October 2020.
+The landlords are provided with this Order in the above terms and the tenant must be served with this Order as soon as possible.
 Should the tenant fail to comply with this Order, this Order may be filed in the Small Claims Division of the Provincial Court and enforced as an Order of that Court.

-I dismiss the landlord's application for a Monetary Order for unpaid affected rent owing for May 2020 and August 2020 with leave to reapply.
+I dismiss the balance of the landlord's application for a Monetary Order for unpaid rent with leave to reapply.